mihireshjoshi/walmart/README.md

 2. Install dependencies: `npm install`
 3. Start the development server: `npm start`

-For more detailed setup instructions, refer to the [installation guide](#).

 ## 🤝 Contributing

 We welcome contributions!
 If you're interested in improving **Smart Retail Assistant**, please read contact us at ogs.dy.2k24@gmail.com

-## 🌟 Acknowledgements

-We would like to thank all contributors and users who have supported this project.
-Your feedback and suggestions are invaluable in making **Smart Retail Assistant** the best it can be.

----

-This version includes the correct URL for your GitHub repository.
-Feel free to add or modify any other sections as needed!